A web resource to manage the classification and genotype and subtype assignments of hepatitis C virus

 This web page maintains a regularly updated list of confirmed hepatitis C virus (HCV) genotype and subtype assignments (Table 1) and alignments (in FASTA and SSE formats) This maintained resource is designed to assist researchers investigating the diversity of HCV in designating appropriate assignments for new sequences and maintaining consistency in both the names designated and ensuring that guidelines for their assignment (originally proposed in the published consensus paper (1) and updated recently (2)) are appropriately followed.
 The ICTV Online (10th) Report describing the taxonomic position of HCV is available at www.ictv.global/report/flaviviridae (3).Although the 2005 proposal was supported by by the establishment of curated databases that organised HCV sequences as they became available (Los Alamos HCV Sequence Database, (4) and euHCVdb (5)), neither of these are now actively maintained.
 This web resource is designed to maintain this function for HCV researchers.

-The number of confirmed genotypes and subtypes has increased from the 18 listed in 2005 (1) to 67 in 2013 (2) 86 in 2017 and 90 in May 2019 (Table 1).
+The number of confirmed genotypes and subtypes has increased from the 18 listed in 2005 (1) to 67 in 2013 (2) 86 in 2017, 90 in May 2019 and 93 in March 2022 (Table 1).
 A neighbour-joining phylogenetic tree of maximum composite likelihood nucleotide distances between the coding regions of these isolates, together with other isolates that have yet to be assigned a subtype is shown below.
 Clades corresponding to each genotype were supported by 100% of bootstrap replicates.

 Rules for genotype assignments: